 You don’t want to do a lazy job or be an inefficient resource at work.
 The best way to avoid this is to sit down with your employer and plan the coming months in terms of what projects or tasks are on the horizon.
 Once you can anticipate your workload you will best know how to manage your study time.

 2. Flexible work timing

 If you’ve been a good employee, chances are that your boss will show some leniency in granting you flexible hours to help you better prepare for the CMA exam.
-After all, this new designation will be beneficial to your employer too.
+After all, becoming a CMA will be beneficial to your employer too.

 3. Cut out the noise

 You can’t have your cake and eat it too.
 This means that you will need to cut down on time spent on doing non-productive activities like watching TV, social networking, or going out to too many happy hours.

 Online CMA classes let you go at your own pace, but you still have to make time each week for studying.

 While you’re studying and working, it’s quite likely that it will affect your body, and exhaustion will creep in.
 It’s important that you eat healthily, exercise regularly, and get adequate amounts of rest in between to keep yourself healthy.

 You will get invited to a lot of events, social obligations, and office parties, but you need to remind yourself that your CMA exam is your top priority.
 Everything else is secondary.

 One of the best tips for how to study for the CMA exam is to stay motivated.
 Not everybody concentrates on their personal growth and development.
 The fact that you have taken that step should serve as a reminder that you need to make the most of the time available at hand.